SeanKilleen/seankilleen.github.io/_posts/2025-09-30-field-notes-solved-docker-pull-from-mcr-microsoft-com-failing.md

 * You can move off of Verizon 😉
 * You can disable IPv6 on your machine, allowing only IPv4.
 However, this seems a little drastic
 * You can set your machine's DNS server away from Verizon's DNS to something like CloudFlare's `1.1.1.1` or similar.
 * You can update the Docker Engine settings in Docker for Windows to add `"dns": ["1.1.1.1"]` to the top-level JSON.
-This
+This will change the DNS settings only within docker, so pulling images should work once more without any changes affecting your wider machine.

 ## Final Thoughts